 - Infusible Ink sheet in preferred color – we used True Blue and Cherry

-- Light Grip Mat – a regular grip mat is pictured but a light grip mat is preferred
+- Light Grip Mat – a regular grip mat is pictured, but the blue light grip mat is preferred

-- Cricut Cutting Machine – Explore 3, Explore 2 or Joy
+- Cricut Cutting Machine – Explore 3, Explore 2 or Cricut Joy

 - Cricut Mug Press